The 36 Wedding Venue Questions to Ask on Your Site Tour

 Why you want to know: A venue's capacity directly relates to your guest list, and therefore, your budget.
 If you love the space but it only fits 75 comfortably, and your guest list is looking more like 200 (plus all your pros!), you have to decide if having the venue or your guest count is more important to you.

 What's the walking/driving distance from the ceremony location?

-Why you want to know: If you’re not providing transportation for your guests, you’ll need to know how long it’ll take them to get from the ceremony to the reception.
-Also ask what the traffic is like around the time of your wedding to ensure your guests won’t get stuck bumper to bumper on a road for an hour.
+Why you want to know: If you're hosting your wedding ceremony and reception in different locations and not providing transportation for your guests, you'll need to know how long it'll take them to get from one site to the other.
+Also ask what the traffic is like around the time of your wedding to ensure your guests won't get stuck on the road.

 Is the venue near guest hotels, and can you recommend any?

 Why you want to know: This could impact your decision to book the venue if guests have to drive a long way to get from their hotel to the venue and back (especially if transportation isn't provided).
 Usually, anything over 30 minutes is a big ask—especially if you're having an after-party with lots of drinking, which brings us to the next question.

 Why you want to know: You'll want to know if the venue's close to any public transportation, or if there are cab or driver services in the area for guests to use.
 After all, nobody should be driving a car after consuming alcohol.

 What kinds of aesthetic features do you have?

 Why you want to know: It's important to make sure that any standout features the venue has blends with your décor vision.
 For example, is there a rooftop or pool?
 Is it on the waterfront?
 Are there any breathtaking views, incredible interiors or nature areas?